-- Recovery planning The Children's Hearing Improvement Partnership (CHIP) group also has a multi-agency recovery plan2.
+- Recovery planning The Children's Hearing Improvement Partnership (CHIP) group has a multi-agency recovery plan2.
 All locality areas are developing their planning for 2021/22.
-This is based on a flexible response to the ongoing pandemic, using the enablers which are already in place to build capacity in the hearing system. - Enhanced cleaning regime: There is an enhanced cleaning regime in place across all SCRA premises and external hearing premises increasing the capacity of premises to safely hold multiple face to face and hybrid hearings.
-Our Hearing Centre risk assessment was reviewed by HPS in January and since [] January, all hearing participants have been required to wear face masks. - Property alterations: Alterations have been undertaken within the estate to provide larger spaces which can safely accommodate physically distanced hearings.
+This is based on a flexible response to the ongoing pandemic, using the enablers which are already in place to build capacity in the hearing system.
+SCRA and CHS staff continue to meet and collaborate frequently within a variety of local and national forums. - Enhanced cleaning regime: There is an enhanced cleaning regime in place across all SCRA premises and external hearing premises increasing the capacity of premises to safely hold multiple face to face and hybrid hearings.
+Our Hearing Centre risk assessment was reviewed by HPS in January and since January 2021 all hearing participants have been required to wear face masks. - Property alterations: Alterations have been undertaken within the estate to provide larger spaces which can safely accommodate physically distanced hearings.
 Hearing rooms and office space have been re-purposed to provide more spacious hearings accommodation.
 Perspex screens have been deployed where appropriate.
 External premises have been sourced where required. - Enabling technology: Cloud Conferencing Units and TVs have been deployed to enable hearing participation to be extended across a number of rooms, increasing the number of hearing participants, and to enable hearing participants to take part virtually.
 Centres where additional infrastructure has been required, including public WIFI, have been identified and remedial works are underway.
-Enhanced CCUs and other equipment will be installed as soon as possible. - Staffing: The Recovery Team are all in post and their training is well progressed.
-They are beginning to undertake the reporter and assistant reporter roles..
-There is an ongoing focus on morale and wellbeing as a result of the impacts of the pandemic on all staff and volunteers involved. - CSAS: SCRA and CHS new case management system is now fully live in all areas across both organisations.
+Enhanced CCUs and other equipment will be installed as soon as possible.
+Panel Members continue to be issued with, and supported with, Chromebooks to improve capacity to participate in hearings. - People: The SCRA Recovery Team (a team of temporary Reporters and Assistant Reporters funded from SG COVID support) are all in post and operational.
+They are beginning to undertake the Reporter and Assistant Reporter roles.
+There is an ongoing focus on morale and wellbeing as a result of the impacts of the pandemic on all staff and volunteers involved.
+A recruitment campaign for approximately 700 additional Panel Members took place in Jan Feb 2021.
+It is anticipated that successfully appointed Panel Members will be available to sit on hearings in summer 2021, after they have completed pre-service training. - CSAS: SCRA and CHS new digital system, including a new case management system for SCRA and digital services for volunteers, is now fully live in all areas across both organisations.

 As long as the risk of transmission of coronavirus remains a significant risk and physical distancing requirements remain in place we expect to be using the virtual children's hearing for months to come.
 How the virtual hearings operate has been challenging, but has improved a lot since their introduction in March.
-Building on reflections and experiences of children, young people and their families, Panel Members and SCRA and CHS staff the Virtual Hearings Team have worked alongside the platform provider to make improvements.
+Building on reflections and experiences of children, young people and their families, Panel Members and SCRA and CHS staff, the Virtual Hearings Team have worked alongside the platform provider to make improvements.
 Training and guidance has been refined and learning shared across the organisations.
 Everyone experiences challenges in working remotely from the poor connectivity, limitations of online platforms and services, service availability, technical interruptions, and individuals' varying access to equipment.
 Children's Panel Members and children's hearings are no exception.
-In response to the current lockdown and the increased reliance on virtual hearings, a joint SCRA/CHS rapid response was initiated in mid

-2 Multi Agency Recovery Plan for Children's Hearings can be found here: Multi-agency recovery plan launched | Children's Hearings Improvement Partnership (chip-partnership.co.uk)
+2 Multi-Agency Recovery Plan for Children's Hearings can be found here: Multi-agency recovery plan launched Children's Hearings Improvement Partnership (chip-partnership.co.uk)